 Each time a family spied their Veteran among the group making its way down the parade route, the crowd went wild with cheers and applause for their loved one.
 We clapped and cheered for these heroes, many of who survived the beaches of Normandy and other horrific battles.

 These are the men and women who stopped the evil Axis Powers from spreading fascism across the globe and halted the Third Reich in its tracks.
 They also defeated Imperial Japan in the Pacific theater.
 Had they not gone “over there” the world would be a much different place.
 I am so very proud to say my Dad is one who served.

 When we saw my Dad, or rather when he saw us, he burst into a fresh round of tears, for he did not expect every living member of his immediate family to be there to greet him.
 We cheered and hugged and welcomed home our hero.

 Needless to say, the weekend was full and rich and I left overflowing with gratitude to my heavenly Father for giving me such an honorable earthly father, and to my earthly father; Dad, for being my hero and someone I can be proud of.

 I love you Dad, Happy 90th Birthday.

 A Postscript: The WWII Honor Flights are coming to an end because the Vet’s who are able have all gone on the trip.
 It is my fondest hope that the tradition will continue for the Korean War Vets and the Vietnam Vet’s.
 We must continue to honor those who serve.

-PSS: While visiting my Dad a week or so ago he presented his Diary that he kept from the time he entered the Navy.
-It is a treasure of information about him as a man and a Navy medic in Guadalcanal and the Pacific arena in the war.
+PSS: While visiting my Dad he presented his Diary that he kept from the time he entered the Navy.
+It is a treasure of information about him as a man and a Navy medic in Guadalcanal and the Pacific arena during the war.
 Treasures, treasures….